moiz-siddiqui42/moiz-siddiqui42/README.md

 # Welcome!

-Hi there! 👋 I'm **Moiz Siddiqui**, a passionate and dedicated **Computer Science student at the University of Calgary** (Graduating May 2026).
+Hi there! 👋 I'm **Moiz Siddiqui**, a passionate and dedicated **Computer Science student at the University of Calgary**.
 I am actively seeking opportunities to apply my skills in software development, game development, and innovative tech projects.
 Explore my work to see how I transform ideas into impactful solutions.

 ---